Best External Hard Drives for Mac iMore 2021

 - No USB-C

-Best USB-C hard drive: Samsung T5 Portable SSD (2 TB)
+Best USB-C hard drive: Samsung T7 Portable SSD (2 TB)

 This small compact SSD drive from Samsung comes with both a USB-C to USB-C cable and a USB-C to USB-A, meaning it's perfect to use with your MacBook or Mac.

-Its fast 540 MB/s read and write speeds are more than enough to transfer any file.
+It's super-fast.
+There's more than enough speed and power to transfer any file with up to 1,050 MB/s read speeds, and 1,000 MB/s write speeds.
 And should be able to store all your photo and video files with ease thanks to its straightforward software.
-Plus, if you're worried about encryption, the Samsung T5 Portable SSD has you covered with an optional password to launch the drive and AES 256-bit hardware encryption on all your files.
+Plus, if you're worried about encryption, the Samsung T7 Portable SSD has you covered with an optional password to launch the drive and AES 256-bit hardware encryption on all your files.

 - Super compact